vini5g/vini5g/README.md

 ---

 <p align="center">We are all students and teachers.
-I often ask myself, "What did I come here to learn, and what did I come to teach?"</p>
+I always ask myself, "What did I come here to learn, and what did I come to teach?"</p>

 ---